AutoCAD Features | 2025 New Features | Autodesk

 Section planes

-Create realistic 3D models of your design using a combination of solid, surface and mesh modelling tools.
+Create realistic 3D models of your design using a combination of solid, surface, and mesh modeling tools.

 Visual styles